theBrianCui/webpack-book/manuscript/loading/01_loader_definitions.md

 },
 ```

-Based on the right to left rule, the example can be split up while keeping it equivalent:
+Based on the right-to-left rule, the example can be split up while keeping it equivalent:

 ```javascript
 {